BelaPlatform/pybela/readme.md

 ### 3. Add the watcher library to your project

-For pyBela to be able to communicate with your Bela device, you will need to add the watcher library to your Bela project.
+For pybela to be able to communicate with your Bela device, you will need to add the watcher library to your Bela project.
 To do so, you will need to add the files `Watcher.h` and `Watcher.cpp` to your Bela project.
 You can do this by copying the files from the `watcher` repository into your Bela project.
 To do so, you can run:

 ```bash
 scp watcher/Watcher.h watcher/Watcher.cpp root@bela.local:Bela/projects/your-project/